-Originally from the village of Condino, Italy located a nice bicycle ride north of the historic musical center of Cremona, my family has had continuous mandolin players for over 100 years.
+Originally from the village of Condino, Italy located a nice bicycle ride north of the historic musical center of Cremona, my family has had continuous mandolin players for three centuries.
 We don't just play it, we helped create its history and continue the tradition.
 To the right is my great grandfather, circa 1918.

 Additionally, I feel a responsibility to pass the traditions down to the next generation of future mandolin builders.
-Since 1996, I've taught over 1000 students in the art and craft of mandolin building: at Oregon State University, as a featured presenter at The Guild of American Luthier's Conventions, the Association of String Instrument Artisan's Symposiums, private lessons in my studio, in video and & print in Fine Woodworking magazine, American Lutherie magazine, Guitarmaker magazine, and in my column in Mandolin Magazine.
+Since 1996, I've taught students in the art and craft of mandolin building: at Oregon State University, as a featured presenter at The Guild of American Luthier's Conventions, the Association of String Instrument Artisan's Symposiums, private lessons in my studio, in video and & print in Fine Woodworking Magazine, American Lutherie Magazine, Guitarmaker Magazine, and in my column in Mandolin Magazine.

 After two decades of teaching mandolin building to hundreds of students, we've broken the instruction down to small, manageable classes that focus on specific areas of the build process to maximize student learning and success.